 2. Direct uses unavailable:

 You can add it to your project as a bundled CSS file.
-But for direct uses, the official guide explains, many features’ll be unavailable.
+But for direct uses, the official Installation guide explains, many features’ll be unavailable.

 It’s a modular front-end framework that enables you to import only the features you need.
 In a word, it’s a lightweight framework for fast-developing and powerful web interfaces.